 “I am the Alpha and the Omega,” says the Lord God, “the one who is and who was, and who is to come, the almighty.”
 Revelation 1:5-8.

-Such a dialogue prompts us to ask ourselves where do we find our deepest allegiances or loyalties in life?
-We may respond children, family, country, God?
-And perhaps more so today we might also ask do we extend ourselves enough to permit these loyalties, cares, concerns to all people?
+Such a dialogue prompts us to ask ourselves, where do we find our deepest allegiances or loyalties in life?
+We may respond to children, family, country, God?
+And perhaps more so today we might also ask, do we extend ourselves enough to permit these loyalties, cares, concerns to all people?

 We live in a world of genuine and yet sometimes fake or exaggerated fears.
-Whole industries reinforce our fears of illnesses ( we don’t have), or fears of our car breaking down, or tires that may go flat, or children that are not in the house at precisely 10 PM.
-There are genuine fears and precautions to be taken such as going to the doctor for an annual check-up, or regular maintains of the automobile, and checking the tires before a long trip.
+Whole industries reinforce our suspicions of illnesses ( we don’t have), or fears of our car breaking down, or tires that may go flat, or children that are not in the house at precisely 10 PM.
+There are genuine fears and precautions to be taken, such as going to the doctor for an annual check-up or regular maintains of the automobile and checking tires before a long trip.
 Most of all, at 10 PM, before locking up the house, checking in on the kids.

-Nonetheless, life’s greatest challenges require ample courage.
-Today, Jesus’s courage before Pilate is an extraordinary courage in the face of false judgement.
+Nonetheless, life’s most significant challenges require sufficient courage.
+Today, Jesus’s courage before Pilate is an act of extraordinary courage in the face of false judgment.
 Here Jesus “testifies to the truth,” according to the gospel.
-After all, Jesus was going to his cross, death and resurrection as an act of love for all humankind.
-And example of faith, hope, and love whose courage calls for a building this “invisible kingdom of the heart.”
-The kind of kingdom that is among you, within you and within your grasp.
+After all, Jesus was going to his cross, death, and resurrection as an act of love for all humankind.
+An example of faith, hope, and love whose courage calls for a building this “invisible kingdom of the heart.”
+The kind of kingdom that is among you, within you and your grasp.

 So we want to hand over a better world to our children and grandchildren.
-After all we cannot wrap them in Saran Wrap, and there are time when we cannot sugar coat the conflicts around us and in our world.
+After all, we can neither wrap them in Saran Wrap nor sugar coat the conflicts around us and our world.

-Getting back to the events in Paris and Mali, this past week, about one-year ago I read a very profound book by Donna Hicks, a teacher at Harvard’s Kennedy School of Government, entitled “Dignity: Its Essential Role in Resolving Conflict.”
-While her book is primarily aimed at international or global conflicts, and is based on her work in South Africa, her check list the “Ten Essential Elements of Dignity” can work to heal strained relationships in corporations such as Medical Hospitals, or in families when in crisis.
+Getting back to the events in Paris and Mali, this past week, about one year ago, I read a very profound book by Donna Hicks, a teacher at Harvard’s Kennedy School of Government, entitled “Dignity: Its Essential Role in Resolving Conflict.”
+While her book is primarily aimed at international or global conflicts and is based on her work in South Africa, her checklist of the “Ten Essential Elements of Dignity” can heal strained relationships in corporations such as Medical Hospitals, or families when in crisis.

-The list includes: acceptance of identity, inclusion, safety, acknowledgment, recognition, fairness, trust, understanding, independence, accountability.
-All of these were the essential elements in coming to terms with the history of apartheid in South Africa and it’s long-term need for healing and “restorative justice” at the time of its “Truth & Reconciliation Commission” in 1996.
+The list includes acceptance of identity, inclusion, safety, acknowledgment, recognition, fairness, trust, understanding, independence, accountability.
+All of these were the essential elements in coming to terms with the history of apartheid in South Africa.
+It’s a long-term need for healing and “restorative justice” at the time of its “Truth & Reconciliation Commission” in 1996.